Cyclone Onil: Impact and aftermath

 In northwestern India, thousands of residents were evacuated in fears of Onil striking the region.
 According to one of the evacuated residents, this was the seventh evacuation due to a cyclone in the area since 1999.
-On October 10, the storm's remnants brought light to moderate rainfall in India; there was no known rainfall amount exceeding 100 mm throughout the region.
+On 10 October, the storm's remnants brought light to moderate rainfall in India; there was no known rainfall amount exceeding 100 mm throughout the region.

 In southeastern Pakistan, an estimated 6,000 people were evacuated from coastal regions prior to Cyclone Onil's arrival.
 Port officials warned fishermen not to venture out during the storm due to rough seas.
 Cyclone Onil brought moderate to heavy rainfall and gusty winds.
-A maximum of 145 mm of rain fell in Thatta, Sindh between October 2 and 3.
+A maximum of 145 mm of rain fell in Thatta, Sindh between 2 and 3 October.
 In Hyderabad, heavy rains amounting to 98 mm caused a 10 ft section of a drainage system to collapse, prompting the evacuation of several hundred residents.
 Throughout Sindh, an estimated 607 km2 of land was inundated by flood waters, destroying roughly 70% of the cotton crop.
 In the city of Karachi, nine people were killed in various incidents related to the storm at least 35 mi/h winds were reported.
 Two people were killed after being electrocuted by a downed power line outside their home.
 Many streets in the city were flooded and power lines were downed.
 Another one of these people died while trying to clear a drain near her house when a wall collapsed on her.
 Offshore, 163 fishermen were reported to be missing after being caught in the storm.
 However, reports from Pakistani officials stated that at least 300 fishermen were missing.
 In other areas, power was lost for more than 48 hours after Onil moved through the region.
 Around Karo Gongro, 100 people were stranded along a major roadway after flash flooding struck the area.